angang-li/data_science_notes/python.md

         sorted(items)

 * ### Enumerate
-        for index, name in enumerate(names):
-            print(f"Name {name} is at index {index}")
+        for index, name in enumerate(names): # enumerate creates a list of tuples print(f"Name {name} is at index {index}")

 * ### List comprehension